Nonvenomous Marine Animals in ICD-10-CM and External Cause Codes

 Furthermore, unlike orcas, humpback whales have no teeth.
 Instead, they use the special bristles in their mouths to filter out and retain the krill and small fish they feed on while pushing the water out through the gaps.
 So the diver was not bitten by the whale.

 Finally, there was no mention of the whale striking the diver.
-In fact, there was no malicious intent on the part of the whale at all.
+In fact, there was no malicious intent on the whale’s part.
 It was merely an accident — a case of being in the wrong place at the wrong time.

 The diver did come in contact with the whale.
 There is no doubt about that.